darktable-org/dtorg/content/blog/2021-07-03-darktable-3.6/index.md

 The header line of processing modules has been amended to include a mask indicator, for those modules where a drawn or parametric mask has been used.
 You can click on this icon to show or hide the mask.

 A number of processing modules include drawn elements (e.g. the charts in _filmic rgb_ or the spline curves in the _contrast equalizer_).
-These elements default to a 16:9 aspect ratio but can be resized by hovering your mouse over them and scrolling with the mouse's scroll wheel while holding Ctrl.
+These elements default to a 16:9 aspect ratio but can be resized by hovering your mouse over them and scrolling with the mouse's scroll wheel while holding `Ctrl`.

 ## Performance